eddie9110/Easy-Restock/README.md

-## End Points
+## Api End Points
+- To use some end-points, you have to be logged in so as to get a json web token that you can place in your api client headers with the key: Authorization and value: Bearer <"your assigned web token">
+- A demo video of the api end points in use is coming soon

 ### Retailers
-  -	Sign up
+  -	Sign up - POST /api/retailers/signup
-  -	Login
+  -	Login - POST /api/retailers/login
-  -	Update their Profile
+  -	Update their Profile - POST /api/retailers/updateprofile (In the request body, include the product field you want to update e.g. quantity, product name, e.t.c)
-  -	Search for a product by its name or category**
+  -	Search for a product by its name or category** - POST /api/products/search?query=<"your_query">&page=<"page_you_want">
-  -	Add a product to cart
+  -	Add a product to cart - POST /api/cart/addtocart (In the request body, indicate include the productId & quantity of items needed)
-  - Create an order - *Pending checkout feature using mobile money
+  - Create an order - *Pending checkout feature using mobile money GET /api/orders/
-  -	Check the order history
+  -	Check the order history - GET api/orders/orderhistory/
-  -	Logout
+  -	Logout - POST api/retailer/logout

 ### Wholesalers
   -	Sign up
   -	Login
   -	Update their Profile
   -	Create a product listing
   -	View their product listings
   -	Update a product listing
   -	Delete a product listing
-  -	Get pending orders
+  -	Get pending orders - GET api/wholesalers/
-  -	Logout
+  -	Logout - POST api/wholesaler/logout

 **To use the text search functionality, create an index with the key of a field you want to search and its value as “text”.
 E.g.   “db.Products.createIndex({productName: “text”})”